Letter Responding to Customer Experience Complaints

 Dear Eric,

 I hope this letter finds you in the best of health and happiness.
 I am writing to respond to your customer complaint that we received yesterday on our official website.
-Firstly, our company is delighted to know that we are your first choice in terms of purchasing goods.
+Our company is delighted to know that you are your first choice for purchasing goods.
 We apologize for your bad experience at the store yesterday.

-After receiving your complaint, we analyzed the situation of the store and tried to find the culprit which made your visit worthless.
-In our defense, we have restocked our store with new appliances and staff is not aware of the specifications of each item.
-This situation caused chaos in the store and customers had to suffer.
-We are sorry for wasting your precious time as there is no excuse for negligence, but we struggle to provide the best service to every customer.
+After receiving your complaint, we analyzed the store’s situation and tried to find the culprit which made your visit worthless.
+In our defense, we have restocked our store with new appliances, and the staff is not aware of the specifications of each item.
+This situation caused chaos in the store, and customers suffered.
+We are sorry for wasting your precious time, as there is no excuse for negligence.
+We struggle to provide the best service to every customer.

-We urge you to visit us again as things are much more in place and staff would be more than happy to help you in every regard.
+We urge you to revisit us, as things are much more in place, and the staff would be more than happy to help you in every way.

 Regards,